Difference Between Nerd And Geek

 The Social Aspects: From Outcasts to Influencers

 Historically, both nerds and geeks faced social challenges due to their perceived eccentricities and lack of mainstream interests.
-However, the rise of technology and the growing appreciation for specialized knowledge have changed perceptions significantly.
+Still, the rise of technology and the growing appreciation for specialized knowledge have changed perceptions significantly.

 Examples in Popular Culture: Illustrating the Differences